albanie/collaborative-experts/README.md

 ### Evaluating a pretrained model

 Evaluting a pretrained model for a given dataset requires:
-1. The pretrained experts for the target dataset, which should be located in `<root>/data/<dataset-name>/symlinked-feats` (this will be done automatically by the [utility-script](), or can be done manually).
+1. The pretrained experts for the target dataset, which should be located in `<root>/data/<dataset-name>/symlinked-feats` (this will be done automatically by the [utility script](misc/sync_experts.py), or can be done manually).
 2. A `config.json` file.
 3. A `trained_model.pth` file.